 Museum of Kerala History

-10 kms from the city this museum at Edappally was the brainchild of industrialist and philanthropist, R Madhavan Nair.
-The sculptures in the museum depict the history of Kerala through the Neolithic Age to the Modern age.
-The one hour light and sound show depicts Kerala's journey through the past to the present day.
+10 km from the city this museum at Edappally was the brainchild of industrialist and philanthropist, R Madhavan Nair.
+The sculptures in the museum depict the history of Kerala through the Neolithic Age to the Modern Age.
+The one hour light and sound show depict Kerala's journey through the past to the present day.
 There is a gallery of contemporary and miniature paintings holding over 200 pieces of art.